 Then, during the intermission, my private guide led me behind the scenes to see the floor to ceiling displays of ornate saddle and bridles used in the performances.
 I got to admire the well-tended tack and see the costumes and horses being prepared for the second half of the show before returning to my seat.

-The High Atlas Mountains… and lunch with a Berber family
+The High Atlas Mountains… and lunch with an Amazigh family

 By Morocco specialist Olivia